Latest Blog Posts

 When you need to make space to store items think outside the box, many spaces can be used to creatively and attractively store the things you need and love.

-A blue and white striped tunnel in the background with Julie Stobbe in the foreground wearing a white blouse.Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually using Zoom.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
+A blue and white striped tunnel in the background with Julie Stobbe in the foreground wearing a white blouse.Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
 She uses her love of teaching to reduce clutter, in your home, office, mind and time.
-She guides and supports you to be accountable for your time, to complete projects and reach your goals.
+She guides and supports you to be accountable for your time, to complete projects and to reach your goals.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca